infiniticio/docs.infinitic.io/content/en/overview/hello-world.md

   </code-block>
 </code-group>

-in which, we add `HelloWorld` interface (all workflow interfaces must extend `io.infinitic.workflows.Workflow`):
+in which, we add `HelloWorld` interface:

 <code-group>
   <code-block label="Java" active>